 The stomach of Sambar deer is composed of four distinct compartments namely rumen, reticulum, omasum and abomasum.
 Small pieces of the forestomach of two male and one female Sambar deer (Rusa unicolor) were collected and fixed in 10% neutral buffered formalin.
 Paraffin processing was done and were subjected to routine and special histological staining technique.
 The wall of forestomach showed four layers namely tunica mucosa, submucosa, muscularis and serosa.
 All the ruminal, reticular papilla and omasal lamina was lined with keratinised type of stratified squamous epithelium.
 The reticular epithelium was found thicker at the tip of the papilla and thinner at the base of the papilla.
 The omasal lamina was branched off from the basal layer and composed of only two layers namely tunica mucosa and submucosa.
 The lamina propria was composed of loose connective tissue.
 In the reticular lamina propria, the papilla invaginated into it forming the epithelial pegs.
 Muscularis mucosa was not found in rumen.
-Muscularis mucosa was observed as loose connective tissue with collagen fibres, fibroblast, blood vessels, lymphatics and nerve fibres.
-Tunica muscularis was composed of two layers of smooth muscles in oblique direction.
-Myenteric plexus was located between the two layers of smooth muscles.
-Tunica serosa consisted of loose connective tissue with large blood vessels.
+Muscularis mucosa layer varied in thickness at various section of reticulum.
+Muscularis mucosa layer ran parallel to the length of the omasal lamina.
+Tunica submucosa was observed as loose connective tissue with collagen fibres, fibroblast, blood vessels, lymphatics and nerve fibres.
+Tunica muscularis was composed of loose connective tissue with large blood vessels.